Kutsenko1206/Kutsenko1206/README.md

 ## Hi there 👋

+I am a student at KrNU.
+I write my own projects and study programming languages.

 <!--
 **Kutsenko1206/Kutsenko1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.